jacquelinehrndz/5-Day-Gen-Ai-Course-with-Google/README.md

 - **Day 3:** Generative AI Agents - Learn to build sophisticated AI agents by understanding their core components and the iterative development process, including recent agentspace development.
 - **Day 4:** Domain-Specific LLMs - Delve into the creation and application of specialized LLMs like SecLM and Med-PaLM, with insights from the researchers who built them.
 - **Day 5:** MLOps for Generative AI - Discover how to adapt MLOps practices for Generative AI and leverage Vertex AI's tools for foundation models and generative AI applications.

+# Languages and APIs Used :computer:
+- Python for writing notebooks
+- Google Gemini API
+- LangGraph API